NREL/HPC/docs/Documentation/Environment/Customization/conda.md

 ## Why Conda?

-Conda is a **package manager** which allows you to easily create and switch betwen different software environments in different languages for different purposes.
+Conda is a **package manager** which allows you to easily create and switch between different software environments in different languages for different purposes.
 With Conda, it's easy to:

 * Manage different (potentially conflicting) versions of the same software without complication